cntalucard/sqltool/README.md

 You can

 * query tables.
-* create and modifiy tables
+* create or modifiy tables
 * views
 * sequences
 * ....